-To find your DTI without having to do any mental math, take advantage of a DTI calculator which will handle the heavy lifting.
+To find your DTI without having to do any mental math, take advantage of a DTI calculator that can handle the heavy lifting.

-How to meet the debt-to-income ratio requirement: There is no perfect percentage but lowering your DTI ahead of applying for a loan is a good idea.
+There is no perfect percentage, but lowering your DTI ratio as much as possible before applying for credit is a good idea.

-Personal loans tend to be unsecured, but if you are interested in a secured personal loan, like the ones offered by lenders like Upgrade or Best Egg, it is important to consider how collateral will impact your approval.
-Collateral in its simplest form is some sort of asset, like a home, cash or a vehicle, that can be used to qualify for a specific loan.
+Personal loans tend to be unsecured, but if you are interested in a secured personal loan, like the ones offered by lenders like Upgrade or Best Egg, it is important to consider how collateral will impact your chances of approval.
+Collateral in its simplest form is some sort of asset, like a home, cash or a vehicle that can be used to help qualify for a specific loan.

-So, for example, if you didn’t pay your loan and your vehicle was collateral you might lose ownership.
+For example, if you didn’t pay your loan and your vehicle was used as collateral borrowing, the lender may repossess your car.
 These types of loans tend to carry lower interest rates and are easier to qualify for because the lender can recoup losses by seizing the security if the borrower fails to pay.

 How to meet a collateral requirement: Options for collateral can be large, like a house, car or boat.
 They can also be smaller, like antiques, fine art or jewelry.
 Either way, consider the risk of default that comes with using your chosen asset.

 Many lenders — like Upstart, for example — have expanded the measure of risk outside of traditional credit scores and use additional underwriting criteria.
 Your education or employment history may support your application if your credit score falls short.
-This is a fantastic feature for borrowers that might not have a long-term history or credit or are applying for their first personal loan.
+This is a fantastic feature for borrowers who might not have a long credit history or who are applying for their first personal loan.

-Unlike other requirements these are not essential, but instead are factors that a lender takes into account.
-One example is secondary education — while it is not required that you have a degree, a lender may count it in your favor and thus better your chances.
+Unlike other requirements, these are not essential but instead are additional factors that a lender may take into account.
+One example is secondary education — while it is not required to have a degree, a lender may count it in your favor and thus better your chances.